BitNinja01/golf-cartographer/README.md

 4. **Verify installation**:
    - Open Inkscape
-   - Navigate to `Extensions > Golf Yardage Book`
+   - Navigate to `Extensions > Golf Cartographer`
-   - You should see 4 tools numbered 1-4
+   - You should see 5 tools numbered 1-5

 ---